Feappii

-The Feappii (Фаьппий) were an Ingush subgroup (society) that mostly inhabited the mountainous Fappi region of Ingushetia in the Caucasus.
+The Feappii (Фаьппий, /inh/) were an Ingush subgroup (society) that mostly inhabited the mountainous Fappi region of Ingushetia in the Caucasus.
 Historically, they bordered on the west with Dzherakh, on the east with Khamkhins, on the north with Nazranians, and in the south with Gudomakarians.
 The center of the society was the fortified village (aul) of Erzi or Metskhal.

 During the 16th and 17th centuries, part of the Feappii migrated to Tusheti, Georgia, due to a lack of land.
 The descendants of the migrants are known as Bats people.
 In the 17th and 18th centuries, another wave of migration occurred, to the region of Aukh (modern-day Dagestan).

 In 1733, due to concerns about the expansion of the Ottoman Turks in the region, the Feappii, together with the Dzherakhs and Khamkhins, established ties with the Kingdom of Kartli.
 As the Russian Empire began expanding its territories in the Caucasus region in the 19th century, the Caucasian War broke out.
 During the war, the Feappii Society was devastated after a Russian punitive expedition in 1830.

 After the end of the Caucasian War, the Feappii became part of various okrugs of the Terek Oblast, which in turn was part of the Caucasus Viceroyalty.
 These included the Voeynno-Ossetian okrug, Ingush okrug, Vladikavkazsky Okrug, Sunzhensky Otdel, and the Nazran okrug.